Social Identity Theory

 1. Social Identity in Industrial and Organizational Psychology: Concepts, Controversies and Contributions by S. Haslam and N. Ellemers (2006):

-Summary: Examines the application of social identity theory in organizational psychology, highlighting its role in understanding social identification within industrial settings.
+Summary: Examines the application of social identity theory in organisational psychology, highlighting its role in understanding social identification within industrial settings.

 2. The Tajfel Effect by Steven D. Brown and P. Lunt (2001):